Certification Standards for Audiology

 Frequently Asked Questions: Implementation Date and Degree/Accreditation Requirement

-2012 audiology standards took effect January 1, 2012, and require that all individuals applying for initial or reinstatement of certification as of that date have an earned doctoral degree.
-The 2012 standards are a result of a
+The 2020 audiology standards took effect January 1, 2020, and require that all individuals applying for initial or reinstatement of certification as of that date must have or show equivalency to an AuD degree from a CAA-accredited program.
+The 2020 standards are a result of a

-Practice and Curriculum Analysis of the Profession of Audiology that was conducted in 2007 under the auspices of the CAA and CFCC.
+Practice and Curriculum Analysis of the Profession of Audiology that was conducted in 2016 under the auspices of the CAA and CFCC.
 The CFCC reviewed the survey data and determined that the standards for Clinical Certification and the Praxis examination blueprint needed revision in order to be in line with the results of the survey.
-Proposed standards were distributed for select and widespread peer review in 2008 and all comments were considered in the final version of the document.
-The CFCC approved the 2012 standards in July 2009 and set an implementation date of January 1, 2012.
+Proposed standards were distributed for select and widespread peer review and all comments were considered in the final version of the document.

 What is the degree requirement for ASHA certification in audiology?

-Individuals applying for certification in audiology beginning January 1, 2012, must have been awarded a doctoral degree.
+Individuals applying for certification in audiology beginning January 1, 2020, must have or show equivalency to an AuD degree earned from a CAA-accredited program

 In order for me to be certified, does my program need to be accredited, and by whom?